 Researchers at Bristol University have found that people perform significantly better if they work out for 45 minutes at lunch time.
 As well as improving their mood and ability to deal with stressful situations, their scores for their perceived concentration levels were 21% higher on days that they exercised.

-Other research based on school children found that pupils who engaged in physical activity were more focused and had better concentration in class did better than their peers who did not.
+Other research based on school children found that pupils who engaged in physical activity were more focused and had better concentration in class than their peers who did not.
 For more tips on enhancing focus read our blog, ‘6 Ways to Improve Concentration’.

 ...
 Enhances Mood, Self-Esteem and Well Being

 The World Health Organisation suggests that adults, on average , should do about 22 minutes of physical activity per day.
 Furthermore, being active is one the 5 main strategies that the NHS suggest in order to improve your well-being.
 Studies have found that regular exercisers get a benefit of enhanced mood and boosts to their self-esteem.
 This sort of benefit has been researched and found to help everyone, including students and older adults.